elastisys/ck8s-cluster/README.md

     rke up --config ./eck-ss.yaml
     rke up --config ./eck-c.yaml

+## DNS

+The Domain name for the SS/C-cluster need to be registered.
+For "compliantkubernetes.com" or "compliantk8s.com" this can be done in aws route 53.
+Create a A record with `*.<name-ss>.compliantkubernetes.com` and add the worker nodes IPs as values.
+(do the same for the C-cluster)

+The values should be replaces with the elastic IP once thats working correctly.

 ## Kubernetes resources

 Lastly, create all of the Kubernetes resources in the clusters.